-The goal of the PhD program is to educate nurse-scientists whose career goals include the conducting of nursing research.
+The goal of the PhD program is to educate nurse-scientists whose career goals include conducting nursing research.
 Students bring a unique combination of nursing knowledge and clinical experiences to doctoral study, and these serve as the basis for the development of programs of study that are both compatible with the core doctoral curriculum and individualized to allow for the gaining of in-depth knowledge in a specialized area of study.
-The PhD program in nursing science provides a solid foundation for graduates to pursue rigorous programs of nursing research that are clinically significant and that contribute to the advancement of nursing science.
+The PhD in Nursing Science provides a solid foundation for graduates to pursue rigorous programs of nursing research that are clinically significant and contribute to the advancement of nursing science.

 PhD in Nursing Science

-The PhD in Nursing Science requires 71 graduate credits in course work and research.
+The PhD in Nursing Science requires 65 graduate units in course work and research.
 Students will complete four core areas of study plus a required minor/cognate and a dissertation.
 The four core areas are Nursing Science, Research Methods, Statistics, and Mentored Research Experience.
-The minor has two options from which students may choose: Omics Sciences or Informatics.
-Courses in the Nursing Science and Research Methods core will be taught by faculty at Goldfarb School of Nursing.
+Students can choose a minor in informatics or genomics, or they may create a customized track.
+Courses in the Nursing Science and Research Methods core areas will be taught by faculty at Goldfarb School of Nursing.
 Courses in the Statistics core and the minor courses will be taught by faculty at Washington University.
 The Mentored Research Experience will be taught by scientists at both Goldfarb School of Nursing and Washington University.

-The program is designed to be full-time, with two years of course work (56 credits) followed by a preliminary examination, a qualifying examination, and two years of dissertation work (15 credits).
-A fifth year is an option if it is necessary to complete the proposed dissertation work
+The program is designed to be completed in three years of full-time study.
+This generally involves five semesters of course work (53 units) followed by a preliminary examination, a qualifying examination, and three semesters of dissertation work (12 units).
+Students may be eligible for fourth- and fifth-year options if these are necessary for them to complete the proposed dissertation work.